mingzilla/docker-images/api_all-minilm-l6-v2/DESIGN.md

     *   In each loop iteration:
         a.
 Fetch the batch of data into a Pandas DataFrame or list of tuples.
         b.
 Extract the text column into a list.
         c.
-Call `model_instance.encode(texts, convert_to_tensor=False, normalize_embeddings=True)` to generate the embeddings.
+Call `embeddings = embed_callback(texts)` to generate the embeddings.
         d.
 Prepare the results for insertion, combining the IDs, original text, and the new embedding vectors.
         e.
 Use a high-performance bulk insert pattern (e.g., `connection.append()` with a Pandas DataFrame or the `register() + INSERT` pattern) to save the batch to the output table.
         f.
 Print a progress update (e.g., "Processed 15000 / 10000000 records...").

 ## 6. Reusability and Maintainability

-*   The `duckdb_embed_processor.py` module is designed to be self-contained and model-agnostic.
-It accepts the `model_instance` as an argument, meaning it doesn't care *which* `SentenceTransformer` model is being used, only that it provides an `encode` method.
+*   The `duckdb_embed_processor.py` module is now truly model-agnostic.
+It only requires a callback function that transforms a list of strings into a list of vectors.
-*   To use this utility with a different embedding model, simply copy the `duckdb_processor` directory into the new model's `src/shared_utils/external/` path.
-The `embed.py` script in that new model's project would then import and use it.
+*   To use this utility with a different embedding model (e.g., one that calls an API), you would create a new `embed.py` script for that model, define a different callback function, and reuse the `duckdb_embed_processor` without any changes.
 *   Updates to the core DuckDB processing logic only need to be made in this single utility module.